"Dies Iræ Xerox is a chaotic record full of wild ideas bound close together by a unique vision"

 The moods range from spellbinding tension ‘Crimson Curve’ to rousing poignance ‘Ancestral Helm’ to rarefied beauty ‘Dissolving World’, each possessing a distinct and unplaceable feeling of it’s own.
 They almost feel like separate scenes in a David Lynch movie, each one offering a different perspective on an enigmatic and inscrutable whole.
 Though the drum-led tracks are worth their salt, it’s these five ambient pieces that define the album’s tone and deliver its emotional payload, diffracting the producer’s unique sonic vision into a kaleidoscope of variations.

-“Dies Iræ Xerox” is scheduled for release 15th June 2018 on Dial Records, order a copy on Juno.
+“Dies Iræ Xerox” is scheduled for release 15th June 2018 on Dial.

 1. Dies Iræ Xerox